 \section{Introduction}

 Consider a group of people that may have positive or negative interactions between them.
-For instance, they may be friends, or enemies, or they may not know each other.
-Now, sit them all in a big circular table so that each person is first surrounded by their friends and then, farther than all their friends, the person can see their enemies.
-The problem of finding such a placement in a circular table is known as the Sitting Closer to Friends than Enemies (SCFE) problem in the circumference.
+For instance, they may be friends or enemies, or they may not know each other.
+Now, sit them all at a big circular table so that their friends first surround each person and then, farther than all their friends, the person can see their enemies.
+Finding such a placement in a circular table is known as the \emph{Sitting Closer to Friends than Enemies} (SCFE) problem in the circumference.

-A reasonable way to represent the group of people is using a signed graph, i. e., a graph with a sign assignment on its edges.
-Therefore, if each vertex of the graph represents one person, then, two friends are connected with a positive edge, two enemies are connected with a negative edge, and two unknown people aren't connected in the graph.
-In this document, we show that the SCFE problem in the circumference is NP-Complete, but when the signed graph is complete (all its edges are present) the problem can be solved in polynomial time.
-Furthermore, we give a characterization of the set of complete signed graphs for which the problem has a solution.
+A way to represent the group of people is using a \emph{signed graph}, i. e., a graph with an assignment of signs, positive or negative, on its edges.
+Therefore, each vertex of the graph represents one person.
+We connect two friends with a positive edge and two enemies with a negative edge.
+Two unknown people are not adjacent in the graph.
+In this document, we show that when the signed graph is complete (all its edges are present), we can solve the SCFE problem in the circumference in polynomial time.
+Furthermore, we characterize the set of complete signed graphs for which the SCFE problem in the circumference has a solution.